bashaus/compass-svg-polyfill/README.md

 a separate HTTP request

 When `false`: both SVG and PNG images are downloaded via a separate HTTP request

+### $image-converter

+* Optional
+* Default value: imagemagick
+* Valid values: imagemagick, librsvg
+* Available from: 1.0.5

+You can select which image converter to use on a case-by-case basis using this parameter.

+## Global variables

+### $default-image-converter

+* Global
+* Optional
+* Default value: imagemagick
+* Valid values: imagemagick, librsvg
+* Available from: 1.0.5

+Select which image converter to use globally.

 ## Licence